Blog

 Many AI support demos fail in the same way: they produce fluent answers, but the user has no clean way to inspect where those answers came from.
 For technical support, analytical software, and documentation-heavy workflows, that is a fragile foundation.

 The JMP MCP Expert System started from a different premise.
 The goal was not to build an LLM that somehow "knows JMP."
-The goal was to build a source-backed assistant surface with visible tool boundaries, explicit retrieval, and room to grow into reusable workflows.
+The goal was to build a source-backed assistant surface with visible tool boundaries, explicit retrieval, and a path from answers to executable workflows.

 The real problem was fragmentation